Icon (Close Menu)

 Covenant: TLC’s Online Journal

-Without peer in the Anglican Communion as an online locus of sound teaching and deep formation in Christian faith and catholic unity, Covenant is TLC’s Online Journal that publishes an article every weekday from a team of around 40 invited Contributors and also receives solicited articles from theologians and leaders.
+Without peer in the Anglican Communion as an online locus of sound teaching and deep formation in Christian faith and catholic unity, Covenant is an online journal that publishes an article every weekday from a team of about 40 invited contributors and guest writers.
 Founded as a blog in 2007, Covenant took its place within the ministry of the Living Church Foundation in 2009.

 The Podcast

 Our twice-monthly podcast features a regular compendium of interviews and discussions at the intersection of faith, culture, and Anglican life.
-Tune in on Apple Podcasts, Spotify, or here.
+Tune in here, on Apple Podcasts or Spotify.

 Digital Resources

-• The Living Word Plus is a paid subscription containing sermon resources to help engage the Revised Common Lectionary readings for the following Sunday.
-Each week, subscribers receive at least three contemporary sermons from gifted preachers around the world, excerpts from classic homiletical, theological, and devotional texts, and articles on relevant themes from the archives of The Living Church magazine and Covenant, TLC’s online journal.
+• The Living Word Plus is a paid subscription containing sermon resources to help engage the Revised Common Lectionary readings for the upcoming Sunday.
+Each week, subscribers receive at least three contemporary sermons from gifted preachers around the world; excerpts from classic homiletical, theological, and devotional texts; and articles on relevant themes from the archives of The Living Church magazine and Covenant, TLC’s online journal.
 A free version is also available.

 • Illuminations is a lector’s aid for Sunday worship to encourage congregational comprehension.
-Each weekly downloadable PDF guide provides concise introductions to the lessons as listed in the Prayer Book Lectionary and Revised Common Lectionary.
+Our weekly downloadable PDF guides provide concise introductions to the lessons, as listed in the Prayer Book Lectionary and Revised Common Lectionary.
 Subscriptions are available monthly and yearly.

-• TLC’s Daily Devotional provides a free meditation on one of the Scripture lessons from the Daily Office Lectionary of the 1979 Book of Common Prayer delivered to your inbox each morning.
+• TLC’s Daily Devotional provides a free meditation on one of the Scripture lessons from the Daily Office Lectionary of the 1979 Book of Common Prayer, delivered to your inbox each morning.
+Subscribe here.

 Latest Articles